-MyNorth Media editor Jeff Smith shares his nine mental tricks on how to stay motivated to exercise and stick with your workout routine.
+Some days it’s difficult to get off the couch.
+These mental tricks will help you stay motivated to exercise and stick with your workout routine.

 I think a lot of people who stop working out think that for people who are able to sustain good weekly workout regimens it’s somehow just easier, like the devoted don’t have to battle the inertia factor.
 Not true.
 I’ve found the workout inertia factor never goes away, so I have had to develop an array of mental tricks and sayings to keep myself on track during my lifetime of sticking with it.